dgunjetti/kubernetes-integration/03-certmanager.md

 we need to get 'welcome to nginx' html web page.

 ## create DNS entry mapping domain name with external ip address
-on AWS Route53 create A record, paste the ip address at value field.
+on AWS Route53 create A record for the hosted domain, paste the ip address at value field. wait for dns propogation.

-## On entring DNS name on browser we should be able to reach backend nginx web server over port 80
+On entring DNS name on browser we should be able to reach backend nginx web server over port 80

 ## Work for https
 ## Deploy cert-manager